kalix127/Nuxt3-LuciaAuth-Template/README.md

 A Nuxt.js Authentication template (login, register, email validation, reset password and oauth) using Lucia-Auth, Prisma, PostgreSQL and Mailtrap.

+**Note:** Please be aware that Lucia-Auth is scheduled to be deprecated in March 2025.
+For more details, refer to [Lucia-Auth Deprecation Discussion](https://github.com/lucia-auth/lucia/discussions/1714).

 ## Tech Stack: